Volunteering with All-Aboard

 “I had three hours of fun and learning”

-Mike is now a highly skilled volunteer and works with a range of disabled and mainstream groups, his favourite group being riverside (a CAMS service for adolescents).
+Tim is now a highly skilled volunteer instructor and works with a range of disabled and mainstream groups.